Joel Kurtzman

 Kurtzman testified before the U.S. Congress on economic matters and has provided testimony to the Italian Parliament and the Parliament of Spain regarding their economic development activities.

 While at the UN, Kurtzman was involved as a negotiator between India and the Union Carbide Corporation over the Bhopal disaster.
-With the Indian environmentalist, advocate and writer, Dr. Rashmi Mayur, Kurtzman met with senior officials at Union Carbide, including its chairman and CEO, Warren Anderson, and with U.S. and Indian government officials, with a proposal to have settlement funds for victims of the disaster administered by an independent council made up of well-known leaders from around the world.
+With the Indian environmentalist, advocate and writer, Rashmi Mayur, Kurtzman met with senior officials at Union Carbide, including its chairman and CEO, Warren Anderson, and with U.S. and Indian government officials, with a proposal to have settlement funds for victims of the disaster administered by an independent council made up of global leaders.
 The funds were to be administered from Switzerland.
 The aim of the proposal was to insure funds would be dispensed to individuals impacted by the disaster in a timely way, and to protect against losses due to corruption.
 The proposal had support, but was never acted upon.

 In 2000, he was awarded India's 16th Annual Global Indira Gandhi Prize by the Priyadarshni Academy, in Mumbai, for his work in Thought Leadership.

-During his tenure as Global Thought Leader at PricewaterhouseCoopers, Joel Kurtzman created The Opacity Index, which is now the subject of a full-length book, The Global Edge, published by Harvard Business School Press.
-Using established data bases and 70 different metrics, the Opacity Index measures the risk-based cost of doing business around the world by looking at 5 "CLEAR" factors: Conflict/Corruption levels, Legal practices, Economic factors, Accounting, and Regulatory practices (spelling the acronym C-L-E-A-R).
-The resulting index rank orders some 53 countries by their scores.
-A study of the Opacity Index will provide companies who have global imperatives a dashboard for assessing the risk associated with their expansion.
-The Opacity Index is published regularly by the Kurtzman Group, with research support from the Milken Institute.
+During his tenure as Global Thought Leader at PricewaterhouseCoopers, Joel Kurtzman created the Opacity Index, which was the subject of a full-length book, The Global Edge, published by Harvard Business School Press.

-BibliographyUnless specified otherwise, the information was extracted from Amazon.com.